From: At Home in the Whole Food Kitchen by Amy Chaplin

 Serves 4 – 6

-You can add different flavours by adding different vegetables.
+You can add different flavours by adding different vegetables to this creamy cauliflower and celeriac soup.
 Roasting the garlic for this soup is an extra step, but the celeriac needs the contrast of the deep mellow flavour, since there is no dairy to tame its strength.
 The garlic can be roasted up to three days ahead of making this soup.
 Roasting some extra garlic to have handy is a good idea, as it’s great to add to dips or smear on bread. * I would also add that the shitake need to cut thinly and roasted to crunch.

 2 large bulbs of garlic